htrajan/ht-drawsteel/Classes/Shadow/1st-Level Features/Hesitation Is Weakness.md

 ability_type: Free triggered action
 distance: Self
 target: Self
-trigger: Another hero ends their turn.
+trigger: Another hero who didn't use this ability to start their turn ends their turn.
 ---

 # Hesitation Is Weakness

 You know how to seize the advantage in battle, working with your allies to find the perfect moment to strike.
 You have the following ability.

-### Hesitation Is Weakness (1 Insight)
+## Hesitation Is Weakness (1 Insight)

-Waiting for your enemies to act was never your style.
+Keep up the attack.
+Never give them a moment's grace.

 |                    |                                 |
 | :----------------- | :------------------------------ |
 | **Keywords:** —    | **Type:** Free triggered action |
 | **Distance:** Self | **Target:** Self                |

-- **Trigger:** Another hero ends their turn.
+**Trigger:** Another hero who didn't use this ability to start their turn ends their turn.\

-**Effect:** You take your turn immediately.
+**Effect:** You take your turn after the triggering hero.